untoxa/sdcc4_farptr_example/readme.md

 GBDK-2020 v3.1.1 now supports transparent bank switching when calling __banked functions directly.

 Unfortunately it is impossible to call those functions by pointer, because pointers do not contain information about the banks.
-I made a library, that allows to contruct "far pointers" and call __banked functions indirect with the help of some macros.
+I made a library, that allows to construct "far pointers" and call __banked functions indirectly with the help of some macros.

 Far pointer type and helper macros are defined in far_ptr.h.